 Timelines are perfect for telling stories and visualizing processes.
 You can use a timeline to give an overview of events, to highlight important points in time, and reveal things that people might have missed.

-If you start with a creative and visually-engaging timeline template, you can create a timeline that people will want to stop and take the time to read.
+If you start with a creative and visually-engaging timeline template, you can make a timeline that people will want to stop and take the time to read.